Small multiples for line chart

 Note that you can check this post to see more examples of the subplot() function.

-# create a color palette
+# Create a color palette

 palette = plt.get_cmap('Set1')

-# multiple line plot
+# Multiple line plots

-for column in df.drop('x', axis=1):
+for num, column in enumerate(df.drop('x', axis=1), start=1):

-# Plot the lineplot
+# Plot the line plot

-plt.plot(df['x'], df[column], marker='', color=palette(num), linewidth=1.9, alpha=0.9, label=column)
+ax.plot(df['x'], df[column], marker='', color=palette(num), linewidth=1.9, alpha=0.9, label=column)

 # Same limits for every chart